 In this scenario, the firm agrees to implement, in conjunction with CPSC, a consumer-level voluntary recall.
 This negates the need for CPSC to conduct a preliminary determination as to whether the product contains a defect which creates a substantial product hazard.

 This is a win-win situation, as the reporting firm and CPSC can immediately start work on a corrective action program.
 The beauty of this program is that CPSC does not need to devote resources and time to investigate the reported defect, which dramatically expedites the time needed to initiate a recall and inform the consuming public.

 In conclusion, these are the basic steps of a consumer product recall.
-More detailed information can obtained from the Recall Handbook and Regulated Products Handbook, both available at www.cpsc.gov.
+More detailed information is available in the Recall Handbook and Regulated Products Handbook, both available at www.cpsc.gov.